rangsimanketkaew/deepcv/tutorials/4-metad-sim.md

 ## Step 2: Test plumed input file

 This step is to check if a generated PLUMED input file works or not.
-You can use plumed driver to run a trial test on one-frame simple Diels-Alder trajectory.
+You can use PLUMED driver to run a trial test on a 1-frame simple Diels-Alder trajectory.

 ```sh
 $ plumed driver --ixyz reactant_DA_water_100atoms.xyz --plumed plumed-NN.dat